riyasoy/Explainable-Road-Damage-Detection/technical_report.md

 Although the proposed approach demonstrates the feasibility of lightweight road damage detection using YOLOv8 Nano, several limitations remain.

 The model was trained for only 30 epochs, which may not have been sufficient for complete convergence.
+Furthermore, only the YOLOv8 Nano variant was evaluated in this study; comparisons with larger YOLOv8 models were beyond the scope of the current project.
 In addition, the lightweight YOLOv8 Nano architecture prioritizes computational efficiency over maximum detection accuracy, resulting in reduced performance for visually complex classes.

 The dataset also presents challenges including varying lighting conditions, road textures, object scales, partial occlusions, and class imbalance.
 These factors contribute to missed detections and incorrect class predictions, particularly for cracks and manholes.
 Furthermore, explainability using Grad-CAM has not yet been fully integrated into the inference pipeline and therefore has not been quantitatively evaluated in this study.